Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Introduction

-The original version of \eqref{eqt:gCLM} with $a=0$ was proposed by Constantin, Lax and Majda \cite{constantin1985simple} to demonstrate that a non-local vortex stretching term can lead to finite-time blowup in the absence of advection.
-Later, De Gregorio \cite{de1990one} included an advection term $u\omega_x$ back in the equation (known as the De Gregorio model) and conjectured the occurrence of a finite-time singularity none the less.
+The original version of \eqref{eqt:gCLM} with $a=0$ was proposed by Constantin, Lax and Majda \cite{constantin1985simple} to demonstrate that a nonlocal vortex stretching term can lead to finite-time blowup in the absence of advection.
+Later, De Gregorio \cite{de1990one} included an advection term $u\omega_x$ back in the equation (known as the De Gregorio model) and conjectured the occurrence of a finite-time singularity nonetheless.
 As a generalization, Okamoto, Sakajo and Wunsch \cite{okamoto2008generalization} introduced the real parameter $a$ to modify the effect of advection in the competition against vortex stretching.
 Hence, equation \eqref{eqt:gCLM} is also referred to as the Okamoto--Sakajo--Wunsch (OSW) model.

 Motivated by the long-standing problem on finite-time blowup of the 3D incompressible Euler equations, finite-time singularity formation of the gCLM model for a wide range of $a$ has been studied extensively in the literature.
 In view of the scaling property of equation \eqref{eqt:gCLM}, we are particularly interested in finite-time blowups that take the self-similar form